paezha/Spatial-Statistics-Course/Sample Slides/12-Point-Pattern-Analysis-III-Slides.md

 Motivation contd.
 ========================================================
-- changing parameters can show variation in density
+- Changing parameters can show variation in density
-- the quality of the test deteriorates when there are many quadrats with small counts
+- The quality of the test deteriorates when there are many quadrats with small counts

 ![plot of chunk unnamed-chunk-3](12-Point-Pattern-Analysis-III-Slides-figure/unnamed-chunk-3-1.png)

 Kernal Density
 ========================================================
--  used to visualize the smoothed estimate of the density
+-  Used to visualize the smoothed estimate of the density
 - Kernal density does not tell us if the density shown is higher or lower then what would be expected from a null landscape

 ![plot of chunk unnamed-chunk-4](12-Point-Pattern-Analysis-III-Slides-figure/unnamed-chunk-4-1.png)